History of the Course

 Since Dr. Gantner's untimely death in 1988, the course has been under the direction of Michael A. Graham, M.D., Professor of Pathology and Co-Director for Division of Forensic & Environmental Pathology at Saint Louis University School of Medicine and Mary Fran Ernst.

 The Medicolegal Death Investigation Course has become the major training ground for lay death investigators since 1978.
 More than 13,000 people have graduated from the program from 48 states, Canada and many foreign countries.
+This course focuses on the 29 essential skills and standards of practice identified in the development of the Death Investigation: A Guide for the Scene Investigator published by the National Institute of Justice.
 The course now consists of 33 hours of instruction presented during a five day period by 18 speakers.
-The course is accredited by 15 professional organizations including the AMA, ANA, ABA, EMS, Funeral Practice and the POST Commission.
+The course is accredited by 15 professional organizations including the AMA, ANA, MCMEA, Missouri Bar Association, Pennsylvania Coroners, Ohio board of Embalmers and Funeral directors, and the POST Commission.
 This course has been conducted three times each year since 1978.
 The course curriculum is updated annually to ensure that students receive the most current information available in the field of forensic death investigation.
-A Saint Louis University Medicolegal Death Investigation manual with investigational forms and the textbook The Medicolegal Death Investigator are included with each registration.
-With the development of the Death Investigation: A Guide for the Scene Investigator published by the National Institutes of Justice, this course focuses on the 29 essential skills and standards of practice identified.
+This course includes digital access to death investigation forms and additional information on each topic as provided by each instructor.

 For those wishing to maintain their professional competency, an advanced level conference, The Masters Conference, is conducted at Saint Louis University every other July.
-More information regarding the Masters Conference can be found at http://medschool.slu.edu/masters/
+More information regarding the Masters Conference can be found at Masters Conference